AGalassi/NNMM/README.md

 It has been designed by Andrea Galassi, as part of his master thesis in Computer Science Engineering ("Ingegneria Informatica", in italian), and it has been improved as part of a successive work.
 Please feel free to contact him (a.galassi *at* unibo.it) or his thesis supervisors (Paola Mello, paola.mello *at* unibo.it, Federico Chesani federico.chesani *at* unibo.it) for further questions.

-Further information can be found on the software website: http://ai.unibo.it/NNMM
+The result of this work have been published in IEEE Transactions on Games: https://doi.org/10.1109/TG.2018.2804039 Further information can be found on the software website: http://ai.unibo.it/NNMM

 # Implementation